Raissa Berg

 Raissa L'vovna Berg (Раиса Львовна Берг; 1913–2006) was a Russian geneticist and evolutionary biologist.

 Early life

-Raissa Berg was born in St. Petersburg, the second child of Lev Semyonovitch Berg and Polina Abramovna Kotlovker, both natives of Bendery, within the Jewish Pale.
+Raissa Berg was born in St. Petersburg, the second child of Lev Semyonovitch Berg and Polina Abramovna Kotlovker, both were Russian-Jews natives of Bendery (now Moldova) within the Jewish Pale.
 In order to study at Moscow University, Lev Berg chose to convert to Lutheranism and became a noted geographer and ichthyologist.

 When Raissa Berg was six weeks old, her parents separated.
 Though her mother sued for custody, her father prevailed; he was a Christian and the Russian Orthodox Church decided such cases.
 Raissa and her brother Simon were baptized and raised by their father, paternal grandmother Klara L'vovna Berg, and stepmother Maria Mikhailovna Ivanova, who Lev Berg married in 1923.

 Education

 Berg graduated from St. Petersburg's German Lutheran school in 1929.
 She then earned a diploma in genetics from Leningrad University, where she studied under H. J. Muller.
 With the dissertation "Differences between wild and laboratory populations of Drosophila melanogaster: a hypothesis of genetic correlations," she earned a Candidate of Sciences degree from Leningrad State University.
 She began work on a doctoral dissertation, "Species as an Evolving System," in the early 1940s and officially defended it in 1964, earning a Doctor of Sciences degree from Novosibirsk's Institute of Cytology and Genetics.